- Education and Science»

 Some of these colleges offer tuition-free programs as a new idea they're testing and some are just hidden gems.

 Each college on this list has their own method of offering free tuition, so definitely check out what makes each of them special in terms of giving out free education!

-While not offering a completely free college education, Berea College (located in Berea, Kentucky) is offering students a large chunk off their tuition.
+While not offering a completely free college education, Berea College (located in Berea, Kentucky) is offering students a large chunk of money off their tuition.
 How?
 They've received a very, very large endowment.

 Each student admitted to Berea will receive a $90,000 scholarship (and I thought my $2000 scholarship was great.)
 Room, board, and books aren't free of cost and students are required to work on campus at least 10 hours a week.